solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

 ### Create a .NET Core Project

-1. On your local machine, create a new folder that will be used to contain the content of your .NET Core project.
+1. On your local machine, locate the CosmosLabs folder in your Documents folder and open the Lab01 folder that will be used to contain the content of your .NET Core project.

-1. In the new folder, right-click the folder and select the **Open with Code** menu option.
+1. In the Lab01 folder, right-click the folder and select the **Open with Code** menu option.

     ![Open with Visual Studio Code](../media/02-open_with_code.jpg)